 Where to take a break

-An online map of Driver Reviver sites on the Roads and Maritime Services website shows where you can stop and enjoy some complimentary refreshments.
+The Driver Reviver website has an online map that shows where you can stop and enjoy some complimentary refreshments.
 The Driver Reviver program operates throughout Australia during school holidays and over long weekends to reduce fatigue-related crashes on our roads.

 - Driver Reviver sites offer toilet facilities, shade, seating and water.
 Some offer activities for children, baby change tables and pet bowls.

 - Operating days/times vary between sites.
 Some open 24 hours over the whole holiday period, some operate 9am-5pm and others operate at peak arrival times or at the start and end of holiday periods.

 - About 1.1 million people stop at Driver Reviver sites across Australia each year.

 - Up to 1.7 million cuppas and 1.3 million snacks are consumed each year.

 - There are about 5000 Driver Reviver volunteers from all ages and backgrounds who provide a warm welcome and information on other places to stop, plus places of interest.